AWS Amplify: Build Apps Fast With This Toolkit From Amazon

-AWS provides an excellent opportunity to keep data synchronized across several applications.
-This service lets you securely sync data seamlessly between those applications with help from Amazon AppSync and access to Amazon S3.
+AWS Amplify provides an excellent opportunity to keep data synchronized across several applications.
+This service lets you build secure web and mobile applications.
+It does so by securely syncing app data seamlessly between those applications with help from AWS services like Amazon AppSync and Amazon S3.
+With Amplify, if you are using the S3 storage model, then you will pay the usual S3 fees in case you add an Amplify storage module.
 AWS Amplify can even help you do offline synchronization.

 Using Amazon Cognito, you can achieve fine-grained access management for web and mobile applications.

 AWS Amplify supports DataStore functionality.
+Amplify will even help you set up AWS credentials if you don’t have them already.
 This DataStore functionality gives a programming architecture for utilizing shared and distributed data for both offline and online use cases.
 The best part is that you can do all this without needing to create extra code.

 As a result, dealing with distributed and cross-user data is as straightforward as doing so with local-only data.